 Bureau of Flood Resilience

-The Bureau of Flood Resilience is responsible for two Rebuild by Design (RBD) projects on the Hudson River and in the Meadowlands with $380 million to protect municipalities from flooding.
+The Bureau of Flood Resilience, under DEP’s Engineering and Construction Program, is responsible for two Rebuild by Design (RBD) projects on the Hudson River and in the Meadowlands with $380 million to protect municipalities from flooding.

 In 2013, the U.S. Department of Housing and Urban Development (HUD) launched the RBD competition in response to Superstorm Sandy’s devastation.
 RBD was developed to create innovative community and policy-based solutions to protect U.S. cities that are vulnerable to increasing intense weather events.

 Information regarding the NJ Department of Environmental Protection’s timeline for the oversight of the design and construction of this project is available in the October 16, 2014 Federal Register.